Types of Businesses and Mission Statements

 - UNICEF -UNICEF provides resources communities who in urgent need, such as after a major natural disaster or a war.

 - Technovation Girls - Technovation Girls helps girls around the world develop the skills to become technology and entrepreneurship leaders.
-Technovation Girls is able to keep operating through individual donations and grants given by the government and large corporations.
+Technovation Girls is able to keep operating through individual donations and various grants.

 Here is each type of business explained by a food cart.